aronnod/aronnod/README.md

 <h1>Hi, I'm Aronno! </h1>
-Computer Engineering student studying at Toronto Metropoliton University.
-This Github is acting as my portfolio, and most of my projects (major and minor) are uploaded here.
+Computer Engineering student studying at Toronto Metropoliton University. <br> This Github is acting as my portfolio, and most of my projects (major and minor) are uploaded here.
 They include projects in C, Python, and Java.

 <h2>💻 Programming Projects:</h2>